 Optimus Terra HE Cook Set

 If you’re not looking to just boil water for prepackaged meals and carry a stove that allows you to use pots and pans, you’ll need a quality set that is both light and versatile.
-The Optimus Terra HE cook set is a versatile three-pot combo that is great for any serious backcountry chef who would rather eat real food versus dehydrated backpacker meals.
+Optimus Terra Weekend HE .95L Pot cook set is a versatile three-pot combo that is great for any serious backcountry chef who would rather eat real food versus dehydrated backpacker meals.

 The set includes three hard-anodized aluminum pans of various sizes.
 One pot is an uncoated 1.75-liter pot with an integrated heat exchanger that is great for boiling water or melting snow.
 Both the 1.7-liter pot and the 8.5-inch fry pan have a nonstick coating making cleanup a bit easier.